A Fortunate Life by A B Facey, Review: Humble tale of resilience

 A Fortunate Life by A B Facey is a moving and humble tale of resilience that offers stark and valuable perspective to modern readers.
 Read on for our full review and more about the author and how his story came to be published.

 Born in 1894, Albert Facey lived the rough frontier life of a sheep farmer, survived the gore of Gallipoli, raised a family through the Depression and spent sixty years with his beloved wife, Evelyn.
 Despite enduring hardships we can barely imagine today, Facey always saw his life as a ‘fortunate’ one.
 A true classic of Australian literature, his simply written autobiography is an inspiration.
 It is the story of a life lived to the full – the extraordinary journey of an ordinary man.

-A B Facey’s A Fortunate Life is one of the Australian classics that I have always wanted to read but am ashamed to say never seemed to find time for until now.
+A B Facey’s memoir is one of the Australian classics that I have always wanted to read but am ashamed to say never seemed to find time for until now.

 It is a privilege to have read this simply told story of a man described as ‘ordinary’.
 Just the fact that Albert found himself in a position to pen his experiences at such a ripe old age is nothing short of amazing.
 Albert’s humble tale is one of resilience and ingenuity through unimaginably difficult childhood circumstances.

 It was a feeling of wonder – not lonely, not afraid – a feeling of independence.